 Flourish Baby Flourish: In this place of exile and displacement, God instructs the Israelites to flourish, to choose to commit and to be ALL IN.
 He tells them to settle – put down roots – get planting (build houses, plant gardens, marry, have sons, grandchildren etc) That in itself was a biggie.
 Often if we’re feeling displaced, or not where we want to be, having someone tell us to essentially “get on with it and flourish” … well, I don’t think it would go down so well.

-But God doesn't stop there...
-He asks them to go another step and pray for the welfare of the place that they were living.
+But God doesn’t stop there… He asks them to go another step and pray for the welfare of the place that they were living.
 Wow!
-That's like a whole other level right there!
+That’s like a whole other level right there!
 But our God is a God of promise.
-Listen to what he says to them in verse 7 "Also, seek the peace and prosperity of the city to which I have carried you into exile.
-Pray to the Lord for it, because if it prospers, you too will prosper.”
+Listen to what he says to them in verse 7 “Also, seek the peace

 Prosperity is a word we sometimes don’t like to use in the church context … it can have some negative connotations due to a certain line of teaching… but it is a good word that translates like this: “Prosperity: a successful, flourishing, or thriving condition, especially in financial respects; good fortune.”

-Do you notice how God gives them clear instructions on how to live life well in the land that He's allowed them to be taken captive in ….
+Do you notice how God gives them clear instructions on how to live life well in the land that He’s allowed them to be taken captive in ….
 And then comes His promise.
-It’s not that God holds out, but He has an order in how things flow … He's all about forming our character, teaching us to be more like Jesus, and building an intimate love relationship with Him.
+It’s not that God holds out, but He has an order in how things flow … He’s all about forming our character, teaching us to be more like

-So what does it mean to “seek the peace and prosperity of the city” - To see the town flourish and be successful, to see it thrive?
+So what does it mean to “seek the peace and prosperity of the city” – To see the town flourish and be successful, to see it thrive?
 What does it mean in Port Macquarie?
 What does it mean in your life and in mine?
-I was thinking about some practical examples on how to seek the peace and prosperity of the town we're in and in the process realised that it could sound like "works" ... but it's not.
-It's about seeing and hearing God's heart for the city or town you're positioned in.
+I was thinking about some practical examples of how to seek the peace and prosperity of the town we’re in and in the process realised that it could sound like “works” … but it’s not.
+It’s about seeing and hearing God’s heart for the city or town you’re positioned in.

 Pray for the town.
 Let’s pray for the leadership / the local government that are responsible for the town.
 Let’s pray for the local churches to thrive and to hear the voice of God for what He has called them to do.
-Let’s pray for the leadership of those churches, that God’s spirit leads and guides them.
-Let’s pray for local businesses – that they will thrive and flourish.
+Let’s pray for

 Love the town and get involved: Get involved in things that are important to you (might be a social justice deal, or something that will make a difference to the town).
 Or get involved with people and have fun (joining choir or playgroup, cycling club or even a local pub band).
 Ask God the question: how can I help this town flourish?
 How can I pray for it?